Masherbrum: Etymology

-Although "brum" means mountain in Balti, the origin of "masher" is less clear.
-Some have suggested that it derives from "Mashedar", meaning a muzzle-loader, due to the characteristic curvature of its summit as viewed from Baltoro Glacier.
-In Persian, "masheh" means both matchlock and trigger, and "dar" is a suffix meaning "having".
-Others have noted that "Masha" means lady, and "Masherbrum" is the "Queen of Peaks".
-Still others have noted that "Masher" means "no sunlight", in reference to the year-round snow cover at the summit.
+The etymology of the name "Masherbrum" is a subject of some debate and the exact origin of the name may still be open to interpretation and further research.
+While "brum" is understood to mean "mountain" in Balti, the origin of "masher" remains less clear.
+One suggestion is that it may come from "mashadar," which means a muzzle-loader, possibly alluding to the distinctive curvature or shape of its summit as observed from the Baltoro Glacier (and in Persian, "masheh" means both matchlock and trigger, and "dar" is a suffix meaning "having").
+Others have noted that "masha" means lady, and thus "Masherbrum" is the "queen of peaks".

+In neighbouring India, this mountain peak is known as "Mahasherbaram", which comes from Sanskrit word referring to "The White Tiger".

 Geography

 Masherbrum is the highest peak of the Masherbrum Mountains, a subrange of the Karakoram range.
 It is a large and striking peak, which is somewhat overshadowed by the nearby 8000 m peaks of the main range of the Karakoram which includes four of the fourteen Eight-thousanders, namely K2, Gasherbrum I, Broad Peak and Gasherbrum II.

-The Masherbrum Mountains lie to the south of the Baltoro Glacier and the main range of the Karakoram lies to the north of the Baltoro.
-The main range is the continental divide of southern Asia.
-Rivers to the south flow into the Arabian Sea.
-Rivers to the north flow into the Tarim Basin.
+The Masherbrum Mountains lie to the south of the Baltoro Glacier and the main range of the Karakoram lies to the north of the Baltoro (which is the route most commonly used to access the 8000m peaks of the Karakoram).
+However, the "normal route" to Masherbrum is along the Hushe Valley which flows south from the summit.

-The Baltoro Glacier is the route most commonly used to access the 8000m peaks of the Karakoram, and many trekkers also travel on the Baltoro.
-Masherbrum also lies at the north end of the Hushe Valley, which serves as the southern approach to the peak.